Prime F. Osborn III Convention Center: Future and proposed projects

 First Coast Commuter Rail is a proposed passenger rail system serving Jacksonville and the Northeast Florida region.
 It is currently in the early planning stages.
 Three routes were analyzed in depth: north to Yulee, southwest to Green Cove Springs, FL, and southeast to St. Augustine, FL.

-Brightline is a inter-city passenger rail system between Miami and West Palm Beach with an under-construction extension to Orlando.
+Brightline is an inter-city passenger rail system between Miami and Orlando.
 Jacksonville is a likely expansion point for the near future, as the FEC Railway already owns the tracks running there.